torsday/notebook/GLOSSARY.md

 An operating-system-level virtualization environment for running multiple isolated Linux systems (containers) on a single Linux control host.

+## Machine Learning

+Field of study that gives computers the ability to learn without being explicitly programmed.

 ## MapReduce

 A programming model & implementation for processing and generating large data sets with a parallel, distributed algorithm on a cluster.
 Composed of a Map() method that performs filtering and sorting (such as sorting students by first name into queues, one queue for each name) and a Reduce() method that performs a summary operation (such as counting the number of students in each queue, yielding name frequencies).
 The "MapReduce System" orchestrates the processing by marshalling the distributed servers, running the various tasks in parallel, managing all communications and data transfers between the various parts of the system, and providing for redundancy and fault tolerance.